garuav/member-list/README.md

 Deployed in heroku and attached CICD pipline to sync  with heroku server with updated code

+### For Running this project in local

+Clone the Project

+Open the directory in VS code or any other directory

+Do npm i or sudo npm i for mac to install dependencies

+Use npm devStart to run the project

 ### `npm devStart`

 Runs the app in the development mode.<br />